 Its full name is Parque del Buen Retiro.
 It is the main and largest park in the center of Madrid.
-There are many things to see, from the lake where you can take a boat ride, to the crystal palace, the monument to King Alfonso XII, the former Royal Ceramic Factory, the army museum, the Paseo de la Argentina …
+There are many things to see: the lake where you can take a boat ride, the crystal palace, the monument to King Alfonso XII, the former Royal Ceramic Factory, the army museum, the Paseo de la Argentina and more.

-It is an ideal place to walk, relax, have a drink … It is worth spending a good time, it is also ideal if you have children.
+It is an ideal place to walk, relax, have a drink … It is worth every minute.
+Ideal if you have children.

 The Prado Museum is one of the most important and well-known museums in the world, not only for the works it has exhibited, but also for the immense amount of works that it has in deposit and can not exhibit due to lack of space.

-It had to be expanded a few years ago, taking advantage of the space of the cloister of the church of los jerónimos.
-In its web it has itineraries depending on the time you want to dedicate it.
+It had to be expanded a few years ago, taking advantage of the space of the cloister of the Jeronimos Church.
+In its web site you can find the itineraries depending on how you want to manage your time in there.